Icinga/icinga2/doc/22-selinux.md

 **icinga2_run_sudo**

-To allow Icinga 2 executing plugins via sudo you can toogle this boolean.
+To allow Icinga 2 executing plugins via sudo you can toggle this boolean.
 It is disabled by default, resulting in error messages like `execvpe(sudo) failed: Permission denied`.

 **httpd_can_write_icinga2_command**